Learning Trajectories Approach to Help All Students Progress in Math

 Often times difficulties with math learning are not related to the current content being taught, but due to a lack of foundational skills or understanding that are a prerequisite for understanding the current content.
 For example, a learner struggling with algebra may not be confused by algebra, but is not secure in concepts related to numeracy or composition of numbers.
 A learner struggling with time or money may not be secure in decomposing and composing numbers or visualizing quantities that are unseen.

-While the Learning Trajectories may not address all math learning challenges for older learners, using them as a first step in diagnosing potential gaps in understanding, particularly for learners with persistent difficulties in math, can reveal important information about strengths and difficulties that can be addressed, help learners to progress through developmental levels, and begin to achieve at grade level.
+While the Learning Trajectories may not address all math learning challenges for older learners, using them as a first step in diagnosing learning difficulties can be critical.
+This is particularly true for learners with persistent difficulties in math.
+The trajectories can reveal important information about strengths and difficulties that can be addressed, help learners to progress through developmental levels, and begin to achieve at grade level.

 FAQ #2: Is this applicable to learners with disabilities?